jeasinema/PesudoDouban/README.md

 - mongodb
 - mongocxx
 - mstch
-- rapidjson
+- jsoncpp

-If you are using macOS, all of these above can be directly installed by `Homebrew`.
+If you are using macOS, all of these above except jsoncpp can be directly installed by `Homebrew`.
+For `jsoncpp`, refer to [this](https://github.com/open-source-parsers/jsoncpp)

 #### Build
 ```bash